pentestpop/PopMyKali/README.md

 #### Lately removed
 These have been removed due to changes with bloodhound.
 - [bloodhound](https://www.kali.org/tools/bloodhound/) - for visualizing Active Directory information
 - [neo4j](https://neo4j.com/)- graph and database management, you need it to run BloodHound
+- pspy - I have been recieving errors even after updating the apt respository
+- wsgidav - I have been using other tools
+- gcc-go - seemed to have conflicts with golang-go

 ### GitHub